Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 Section 1 GOVERNMENT: The management of the affairs and business of the Association shall be vested in the Board of Directors hereinabove provided, and the members of the Board shall, upon election, serve without compensation, and shall enter upon the performance of their duties in January, and shall continue in the office until their successors have duly been elected and installed.

 Section 2 AUTHORITY: The Board of Directors are responsible for establishing/implementing N.M.P.R.A. national policy.
-Each District Vice President shall have control and management of the affairs of his respective district pursuant to the provisions of these By-Laws.
+Each Region Vice President shall have control and management of the affairs of his respective region pursuant to the provisions of these By-Laws.

-Section 3 LIMITATIONS:The District Vice Presidents are not empowered to incur expenses on behalf of, nor to obligate the national association for funds or material.
+Section 3 LIMITATIONS:The Region Vice Presidents are not empowered to incur expenses on behalf of, nor to obligate the national association for funds or material.

 ARTICLE 8